-This is a potential economic crisis in the making; this extreme debt is guaranteed to cause the value of our currency to go down causing inflation.
+This is an economic crisis; this extreme debt is guaranteed to cause the value of our currency to go down causing inflation and economic destabilization.

-The only solution is the "One Tax for All" National Sales and Transaction Tax System only then can the U.S. start to manage the pay down of the debt.
+The only solution is the “One Tax for All” National Sales and Transaction Tax System to start the pay down of the National debt.

 8. A tax that will unleash the wealth of the United States to be the most competitive economy in the world

-By lowering taxes to the lowest rate possible all segments of the economy (ASOE) can focus on their core business with no government intrusion caused by taxes.
-Shifting the tax responsibilities to ASOE is like adding $3.5 trillion in cash flow to the growth of our economy.
+By lowering tax rates to the lowest rate possible all segments of the economy (ASOE) can focus on their core business with no government intrusion caused by taxes.
+Shifting the tax responsibilities to ASOE is like adding $3.5 trillion in cash flow to the growth of our economy in the first year.

-The success of our Nation, our citizens, our economy will rely on citizens to demand political leaders to unleash the wealth of America with "One Tax For All".
+The success of our citizens, our economy, and our Nation, will rely on citizens demanding elected representatives to unleash the wealth of America with “One Tax For All”.

-The current tax collection systems are like "an old suit of clothes we have finally grown out of, it’s time to be dressed for success!"
+The current tax collection systems are like “an old suit of clothes we have finally grown out of, it’s time to get dressed for success!”

 If Ben Franklin were alive today he would say,